The Whispering Skull (novel)

 The Whispering Skull is a young adult thriller novel by Jonathan Stroud.
 It is the second book in the Lockwood & Co. series.
-It was released on the 26 February 2015 in the UK by Corgi Children's, and released on the 16 September 2014 in the US by Disney-Hyperion.
+It was released on the 26 February 2015 in the UK by Corgi Children's, and released on September 16, 2014, in the US by Disney-Hyperion.
 The Whispering Skull was mentioned in an article of The Daily Telegraph twice in March 2015.

 Synopsis

 After months of not having any cases to solve, Lockwood makes a bet with their rivals, the Fittes agency, and whoever loses has to admit their defeat in the newspaper.
 Soon after Lockwood & Co. have a customer called Mr. Saunders who wants Lockwood & Co. to come and seal Edmund Bickerstaff's coffin.
 All goes well until George trips and falls into the coffin releasing a horrible phantom, as well as a powerful Source which kills whoever looks into it.
 Lockwood and Co. are tasked to retrieve the Source at all cost before it starts wreaking havoc in London.